(By Mentor Artist Marty Meade, who has been working with the students of Compass Academy, formerly Braun, for 11 years.)

 So the next week, I came in loaded with origami paper and asked “Brandon” if he could come into the high school class and show the others how to fold cranes.
 “Brandon’ came in and proudly demonstrated the folding, with some of the kids giving him full attention, and others frustrated by the directions.
 I was able to leave paper in the room for them to use while I was away.
 Each week I would bring in more paper, and find complicated shapes filling the area.
 We all watched “Brandon” change before our eyes.
 One teacher said that he seemed taller.
 I am thrilled that my hunch worked, and will never look at another crane in the same way.

+There are no photos with those IDs or post 15023 does not have any attached images!
 I am happy that I have a year contract as it gives me a chance to really connect with these students.
 Thank you to the Marin County Office of Education, Buck Family Fund, and the Kennedy Center for allowing me to do this work.